SELECTION OF QUESTIONS AND ANSWERS

 Taijiquan itself is a form of chi kung.
 Indeed, without the training of chi, it ceases to be Taijiquan and often degenerates into Taiji dance.
 For various reasons, more than 90% of people who think they practise Taijiquan are actually doing Taiji dance.

 Practising Taiji dance is not without its benefits.
 It promotes grace and balance, as well as improves blood circulation, but it does not give the benefits that Taijiquan is well known to give, such as being fit and healthy at 60 and beyond, mentally fresh, combat efficient and having internal force.

 Chi kung means “energy work”.
 If you work on your energy, such as consciously generating energy flow, when practising Taijiquan, you are already doing chi kung.
 If you merely work on your muscles or body form, such as paying attention to where you should place your hands and feet, you are merely doing Taijiquan form which virtually all Taijiquan masters and classics have said is the least important.

 You can also combine or supplement your Taijiquan practice with other forms of chi kung training.
 You can, for example, perform “Lifting the Sky” or “Carrying the Moon” or any dynamic patterns from any chi kung styles before starting your Taijiquan set, and conclude the set with standing or, if you are advanced, sitting meditation.

-You can do other forms of chi kung before, or after, or before and after your Taijiquan training.
+You can do your chi kung before or after your Taijiquan training.
 When you do it before, you build up energy for your Taijiquan training; when you do it after, you consolidate your energy which you have worked at during the training.